berlinplan/berlinplan.github.io/readme.md

 > <sub> 10.
 Exposure to inappropriate content and dangerous online challenges.[207](https://www.helpguide.org/articles/mental-health/social-media-and-mental-health.htm#:~:text=Since%20it's%20a%20relatively%20new,harm%2C%20and%20even%20suicidal%20thoughts.) </sub>

-#### Can Instagram activists justify their use of social media by claiming that it is not entirely harmful, and that people are responsible for managing their own usage?
+#### social Media is not entirely harmful, people are responsible for managing their own usage, bullshit?

 > Is it a valid argument for creators on OnlyFans to claim that individuals are responsible for their own porn addiction, and that consumers must be aware of what they are consuming?

-#### Is it socially and morally acceptable that an OnlyFans star earns 270 times more than a nursing assistant who makes approximately 1300€ per month?
+#### Is it socially and morally acceptable that an OnlyFans star earns 270 times more than a nursing assistant who makes ~ 1300€ per month?
 (1)(4)(5)

 > <sub> 1.
 The content produced on OnlyFans is considered pornographic, and such activity is deemed harmful to society (28)(3). </sub>